ch4xer/dev/README.md

 ## Theme

-The default theme of the toolkit is dark, if you want to change to light theme:
+The default theme of the toolkit is light, if you want to change to dark theme:

-- modify `kitty/kitty.conf`, replace `include mocha.conf` with `include latte.conf`
+- modify `kitty/kitty.conf`, replace `include latte.conf` with `include mocha.conf`
-- modify `nvim/lua/plugins/colorscheme.lua`, replace `flavour = "mocha"` with `flavour = "latte"`.
+- modify `nvim/lua/plugins/colorscheme.lua`, replace `flavour = "latte"` with `flavour = "mocha"`.

 ## Critical Keymap